plusserver/docs/content/en/cloudhub/step-by-step-guide/admin-user-invite/_index.md

 ---
-title: "Admin user can invite further users by e-mail"
+title: "Admin user can invite further users by email"
-linkTitle: "Admin user can invite further users by e-mail"
+linkTitle: "Admin user can invite further users by email"
 type: "docs"
 weight: 2
 description: >
-    Information on inviting additional users by e-mail
+    Information on inviting additional users by email
 ---

 ## Where to find it?